 What is very interesting is that in Geneva-On-The-Lake, Ohio, there are around 25 wineries in the Geneva-on-the-Lake area alone and more than 280 in the state!
-That’s right, 280 wineries waiting for you to come, wine taste and get your love of wine refined!
-It’s time to lavishly live wine out loud and visit the Geneva-on-the-Lake, Ohio to wine and dine!
+Truly a quaint area, and perfect for girlfriend getaways and romantic dates!

 5 Ohio Wineries and Vineyard Destinations